kool-dev/kool/docs/1-Getting-Started/2-Starting-new-project.md

 $ kool preset laravel
 ```

 **kool preset** basically creates a few configuration files in order to enable you to configure / extend it.
+You don't need to execute it whether you chose kool create command to start the new project.

 By default laravel preset comes with **mysql** and **redis** configured, you can review how is configured at **docker-compose.yml**.